-Proof #3 - Look at historical gods|
+Proof #3 - Look at historical gods

 The belief in "god" seems to be ubiquitous through the ages.

 Much more recently, we know that the Aztec civilization believed in their gods so intensely that they constructed huge temples and pyramids.
-In addition, Aztecs were so zealous that they were sacrificing hundreds of human beings to their gods as recently as the 16th century.
-Despite the intensity, however, we know today that these gods were completely imaginary.
+In addition, Aztecs were so zealous that they were acrificing hundreds of human beings to their gods as recently as the 16th century.
+Despite the intensity, however, we know today that these gods were imaginary.
 The Aztecs were insane to be murdering people for their gods.
 Killing a person has no effect on rainfall or anything else.
 We all know that.
 And there is no evidence whatsoever demonstrating that the Aztec gods exist.
 If the Aztec gods were real, we would still be offering sacrifices to them and these sacrifices would be effective.

-Today's "God" is just as imaginary as were these historical gods.
-The fact that millions of people worship a god is meaningless.
+Thus we come to understand that he fact that millions of people worship a god is meaningless.

 The "God" and the "Jesus" that Christians worship today are actually amalgams formed out of ancient pagan gods.
 The idea of a "virgin birth", "burial in a rock tomb", "resurrection after 3 days" and "eating of body and drinking of blood" had nothing to do with Jesus.
 All of the rituals in Christianity are completely man-made.
 Christianity is a snow ball that rolled over a dozen pagan religions.
 As the snowball grew, it freely attached pagan rituals and beliefs in order to be more palatable to converts.
 You can find accounts like these in popular literature: